dejeanpaca/oxcart/README.md

 Contains the source for third party libraries used by the project.

-## Naming

-The engine went through several names in its history, and originally it was called `orcinus-x`, evolved into `orcinusX`, and remained shorthand as `oX` and the original repo was called `oxcart`.
-As in the `OXCART` project which produced the A-12 and SR-71 spy planes.

 ## License

    Licensed under a modified LGPL license.
 Similar to how `Free Pascal` is licensed.
 See the `COPYING.modifiedLGPL.txt` file for more information.